 This piece of luggage is great for very young children who aren’t going to be responsible for their luggage themselves.
 It’s wonderfully patterned and whimsical and is fantastic for trips where you may want to pack a few of your child’s favorite things in this suitcase to carry on the plane or to have readily accessible in the car.
 It’s not going to be suited to very long trips because there isn’t a lot of space, and the design is best for very young children who aren’t going to be responsible for their luggage anyway.

 For a slightly older child, this rolling luggage offers more room and better organization.
-It has a bright, fun pattern perfect for the girly-girl with plenty of pockets to keep everything organized and in place.
+It has a bright, fun pattern perfect for the boys and girly-girl with plenty of pockets to keep everything organized and in place.
 It’s a great size and has an extendable handle for easy manipulation.

 The front and side pockets help keep essential items right in reach.
 As your child gets older, snacks, headphones, and even technology will need to be within easy reach, and your child has plenty of choices for how to arrange their things.
 The telescoping handle is sturdy, and the wheels are fixed to prevent stressing them as your child learns to move a rolling suitcase.